Bruce T. Gourley is the Executive-Director of the Baptist History and Heritage Society.

 SELECT PAPERS, ARTICLES, BOOK REVIEWS AND AWARDS

-Bruce has authored numerous published papers and articles for Baptist and historical journals, including the select following related to Baptist history:
+Bruce has authored over two thousand published papers and articles for Baptist and historical journals, print and digital, including the select following related to Baptist history:

 - Editorials (Thrice annually), Baptist History & Heritage Journal, 2010-present